melanied8/melanied8/README.md

 <br/>

-- 📍 Currently based on France, and soon in Switzerland !
+- 📍 Currently based in France, and soon in Switzerland !

 - 👩‍💻 Student in engineering school at EFREI Paris